Nittedal, Norway

 International cooperation

-Nordic Bulk and CDE have since 2018 worked together to deliver solutions for washing and sorting masses to their customers.
+Nordic Bulk and CDE have collaborated since 2018 to deliver solutions for washing and sorting masses to their customers.

 Furthermore, Peder says: “For us, such projects are about finding the solutions that are absolutely best and most economically beneficial for the customer in the long term.
 In this case, washing systems are an excellent and future-oriented solution that enables the use of all the material produced, including the fines.
-That is good for the economics of the business.”
+It’s good economics.”

 Tormod Wæhle, Technical Manager at Feiring, says: “It has been a great journey from planning to realization of the project, where we, together with Nordic Bulk and CDE, have found the best solutions to achieve a desired product in the end.”